Governance begins before digital signals become data.

 It focuses on the governance layer that exists before downstream data persistence, reporting, optimization, attribution, automation, or regulatory interpretation.

-In practical executive terms, DSG helps frame whether the signals a digital system relies on are structurally consistent, consent-aware, identity-aligned, and interpretable before they influence business or governance outcomes.
+In executive terms, DSG helps frame whether the signals a digital system relies on are structurally consistent, consent-aware, identity-aligned, and interpretable before they influence business or governance outcomes.

 Core Governance Dimensions